Tanjung Manis District: Economy

 Tanjung Manis District has been designated as a growth area under Sarawak Corridor of Renewable Energy (SCORE) since 2008 as aquaculture, timber-based, and marine engineering industry.
 As a result of this plan, Integrated Deep Sea Fishing Port, Tanjung Manis Integrated Port and Oil Gas Chemical terminal, and a wood-based industrial area were set up.

+Tanjung Manis anchorage existed from the 1950s to the 60s for ocean-going vessels to load and unload goods.
+In the 1990s, Japan International Corporation Agency recommended the Sarawak government build port facilities at the Tanjung Manis anchorage site.
+The project was completed in November 1997 and was put under the administration of Rajang Port Authority (RPA) in Sibu.
+However, the port failed to attract shippers due to the absence of road access to the town of Sibu and also the 1997 Asian financial crisis.
+In 2009, Tanjung Manis Integrated Port Sdn.
+Bhd (a subsidiary of Sarawak Timber Development Corporation (STIDC)), started to oversee the port operations.
+The port started to receive more traffic since then.
+Since April 2012, the port administration was transferred from RPA to newly established Tanjung Manis Port Authority (TMPA).
+Evergreen Marine Corporation, MTT Shipping and Pacific Selatan Agency are the carriers that used Tanjung Manis port as one of their shipping stops.
+Revenue of Tanjung Manis Integrated Port stood at RM1 million in 2016.
+Total export value of Tanjung Manis Port from January to September 2022 stood at RM1.2 billion.
+Main export commodities in 2016 were: coal, agricultural products, woodchip, plywood, sawn timber, and logs.
+Main import commodities were: building materials, veneer, animal feeds, foodstuffs, hardware, and textile.

 The district is famous for its fishery industry, especially the catches of giant tiger prawn (known as Udang harimau locally).
 There is also s small-scale prawn processing industry.
 The prawns' shells are removed and put into cold storage or made into smoked prawns to be sold later to nearby towns and cities, especially Sibu.

 Transportation

 Water

-Tanjung Manis anchorage existed from the 1950s to 60s for ocean-going vessels to load and unload goods.
-In the 1990s, Japan International Corporation Agency recommended the Sarawak government build port facilities at Tanjung Manis anchorage site.
-The project was completed in November 1997.
-After the 1997 Asian financial crisis, the Tanjung Manis port was underutilised due to the absence of road access to the town of Sibu.
-In 2009, Tanjung Manis Integrated Port Sdn.
-Bhd (a subsidiary of Sarawak Timber Development Corporation (STIDC)), started to oversee the port operations.
-The port started to receive more traffic since then.
+There is a Tanjung Manis Port.